 What is your best international rugby memory?

-Beating Australia at Wigan – Martin had served a 4 month suspension for betting then played Australia at the Manchester Stadium – he hadn’t played for 6 months and his first game back was a test match, he scored the first try, Paul Sculthorpe and Terry Newton involved too, he can remember going berserk at scoring,
+Beating Australia at Wigan – Martin had served a 4 month suspension for betting then played Australia at the Manchester Stadium – he hadn’t played for 6 months and his first game back was a test match, he scored the first try, Paul Sculthorpe and Terry Newton were involved too, he can remember going berserk at scoring,

 What is your worst rugby memory?